Understanding Gaussians

 With that, we almost have a probability density function.
 The only problem left is that the rules of probability density functions state that the whole area under the curve should integrate to 1.
 Put simply, the probability of sampling any number in $(-\infty, \infty)$ should be $1$.

-We could check this, and if it doesn’t, we could stretch the function vertically until it does.
+We could check whether it does, and if it doesn’t, we could stretch or squeeze the function vertically until it does.
 This would require some complicated analysis, which, while fun, is exactly the kind of thing we are trying to avoid.
 To keep things simple, we will simply assume that the area under the whole curve, from negative to positive infinity, is some finite value.

-With that, we have defined our standard Guassian in one dimension as precisely as we need.
-We don’t have the precise functional form of the density, but we can leave that for later.
+With that, we have defined our standard Gaussian in one dimension as precisely as we need.
+We don’t have the complete functional form of the density,but we don’t need it.
 We know the function exists, and we know what it looks like.
 We can now derive the full family of Gaussians.

 First, to make the leap to multivariate Gaussians, we define a single multivariate standard Gaussian.
 In $n$ dimensions, we will call this distribution $N^n_s$.
 It’s a distribution over vectors $\x$ of $n$ elements.

-That is, the probability density at any point $\x$ depends only on the norm of $\x$—how far away from $0$ we are.
-This tells us first, that all points with the same distance to $0$, any set of points that forms a circle, have the same density.
-The function also tells us that as the norms (and thus the circles) get bigger, the probability density of the points in that circle decays in the same way as the density decays in $N_s$ according to a negative squared exponential.
+That is, the probability density at any point $\x$ depends only on the norm of $\x$—how far away from $\zero$ we are.
+Imagining this in two dimensions to start with, this tells us that all points with the same distance to $\zero$, any set of points that forms a circle, have the same density.
+The function also tells us that as the norms (and thus the circles) get bigger, the probability density of the points in that circle decays in the same way as the density decays in $N_s$: according to a negative squared exponential.

-In two dimensions, the set of all points that have the same density is called a contour line.
+In two dimensions, the set of all points that have the same density—like one of the the circles in the picture above—is called a contour line.
 The standard Gaussian is called a spherical distribution because all its contour lines are circles (two-dimensional spheres).
 In higher dimensions, where things are more difficult to visualize, the same principle holds: the density of $\x$ under $N^n_s$ depens only on the norm of $\x$, so the set of all points with the same density is the set of all points with the same norm, a (hyper)-sphere.
 These spheres are called the contour surfaces of $N_s^n$.
 The principle of contour surfaces will be very helpful going forward, in building up an intuition for what general Gaussians look like.

-Moving forward, we will drop the superscript from $N_\bc{n}_s$ when the dimensionality is clear from context.
-Likewise, we will use $N^\bc{1}_s$ to emphasize that we are talking about the one-dimensional Gaussian if necessary.
+Moving forward, we will drop the superscript from $N^\rc{n}_s$ when the dimensionality is clear from context.
+Likewise, we will use $N^\rc{1}_s$ to emphasize that we are talking about the one-dimensional Gaussian if necessary.

 A family of Gaussians